-Following the amendment, applicants for temporary residence and work permits will no longer be required to prove that:
+Following the amendment, applicants for temporary residence and work permits are no longer be required to prove that:

-Additionally, the new regulations will introduce a requirement that a foreigner’s monthly remuneration cannot be lower than the minimum wage in Poland, regardless of the person’s working time or the type of contract.
-It is also worth noting that foreign employees will no longer be required to apply for new work permits if:
+Additionally, the regulations introduce a requirement that a foreigner’s monthly remuneration cannot be lower than the minimum wage in Poland, regardless of the person’s working time or the type of contract.
+It is also worth noting that foreign employees are no longer be required to apply for new work permits if:

 For more detailed information on the amendment, please visit the website of the Polish Office for Foreigners.